Robpol86/terminaltables/docs/quickstart.rst

     │ Row three column one │ Row three column two │ └──────────────────────┴──────────────────────┘

-You can find documentation for all table styles over at the :ref:`tables` section.
+You can find documentation for all table styles on the sidebar.